devopscenter/dcBootstrap/README.md

     - For AWS go to the AWS console and if not already created create an account.
       Then create the main user and make note of the access key and the secret key.
 They will be placed into the .aws/credentials file in the steps below

+        NOTE: The developers other than the first one will have their AWS keys created for them.
+         These keys will be put alongside any other keys in the .aws/config and .aws/credentials associated with the customer name that is given when RUN-ME-FIRST.sh is executed.

 - determine the directory on the shared drive (or someplace on your local system if there is only one developer) to put the dcBootstrap files